subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 18

-Hopfield started with SK model with full connectivity, shown in the top left of Fig. 18, with the symmetric interaction between nodes $i$ and $j$ given by $J_{ij}$.
+Hopfield started with a SK type spin glass model with full connectivity, shown in the top left of Fig. 18, with the symmetric interaction between nodes $i$ and $j$ given by $J_{ij}$.
 Assume that the spin at each node, $\sigma_i, i = 1,2,...N$ in the network can assume values of +1 or -1, and denote the state $X$ of the network as $X = (\sigma_1,...,\sigma_N)$.
 Furthermore assume that the state of the network evolves according to the equation